 Kiowa Ranch: The only property DHL and Frieda ever owned - given to them by Mabel Dodge Luhan.
 It is now maintained by UNM and is open to the public on Wednesdays.
 The Del Monte Ranch is down the road from the Kiowa (and is where Lawrence where DHL finished Birds, Beasts and Flowers and Studies in Classic American Literature).
 Perhaps we can locate this, as well...

 Taos Pueblo: Sacred space and home to indigenous people of New Mexico.
 We will have small shuttles running throughout the week for guided tours, and especially on Thursday and Friday mornings (before the heat settles in).

 Mabel Dodge Luhan House: Our visit will take place on Friday, after the close of the conference, with small groups going through at approx. 1 hour intervals.
 We will take 'tea' in the garden.
 We will also visit the privately owned 'Pink House,' where Frieda and DHL stayed before going up to the Del Monte Ranch.

 UNM Manuscript Library, Albuquerque, NM: This visit will be combined with the transport back to the Albuquerque airport on Saturday, July 18.

-Georgia O'Keefe Museum, Sante Fe, NM: This visit will be combined with the transport back to the Sante Fe airport on Saturday, July 18.
+Georgia O'Keefe Museum, Sante Fe, NM: This visit will be combined with the transport back to the Sante Fe airport OR Albuquerque on Saturday, July 18.

 HOW TO REACH TAOS